Sapindaceae

 The Sapindaceae are a family of flowering plants in the order Sapindales known as the soapberry family.
 It contains 138 genera and 1,858 accepted species.
 Examples include horse chestnut, maples, ackee and lychee.

 The Sapindaceae occur in temperate to tropical regions, many in laurel forest habitat, throughout the world.
-Many are laticiferous, i.e. they contain latex, a milky sap, and many contain mildly toxic saponins with soap-like qualities in either the foliage and/or the seeds, or roots.
+Many are laticiferous, i.e. they contain latex, a milky sap, and many contain mildly toxic saponins.
 The largest genera are Serjania, Paullinia, Allophylus and Acer.

 Description

-Plants of this family have a variety of habits, from trees to herbaceous plants to lianas.
+Plants of this family have habits ranging from trees to herbaceous plants to lianas.
 The leaves of the tropical genera are usually spirally alternate, while those of the temperate maples (Acer), Aesculus, and a few other genera are opposite.
 They are most often pinnately compound, but are palmately compound in Aesculus, and simply palmate in Acer.
 The petiole has a swollen base and lacks stipules.
-Some genera and species have laurel forest foliage due to convergent evolution.